adamyodinsky/data_downloader/README.md

 - `run-data-downloader-container` Run data_downloader container.
 - `run-data-downloader-container-interactive` Run data_downloader container in interactive mode (bash).
 -  `run-data-downloader-container-deatched` Run data_downloader container in detached head mode.
--  `format` Format the python code of the project
+-  `format` Format the python code of the project.
+-  `setup` Set poetry to create a virtual environment in the project folder and installs python dependencies.

-## 1.6.
+## 1.5.
 Environment Variables

 - `NUMBER_OF_TICKERS` Number of tickers to iterate over.
 - `DATA_PERIOD` how back to get data from in years.
-- `DATA_INTERVAL` Interval of prices data in days/hours (examples: "1d" or "1h").
+- `DATA_INTERVAL` Interval of price data in days/hours (examples: "1d" or "1h").
 - `DB_STOCK_TICKERS_TABLE` Ticker tables name in postgres.
 - `DB_STOCK_PRICE_TABLE` Stock price table name in postgres.
 - `POSTGRES_DB` Database name.